JuliaReach/ReachabilityAnalysis.jl/docs/src/index.md

 - Hybrid systems with non-linear dynamics.

 For hybrid systems, the transitions may be space-triggered or time-triggered (or both).
 In all the problems mentioned above, the library can handle uncertainties in the sets of initial states, inputs, or parameter variation.
 We refer to the `Algorithms` section for detailed descriptions of the algorithms available, as well as the references to the technical literature.

-## What can `ReachabilityAnalysis` do?

-- Solve the same ODE repeatedly for an *infinite* number of different initial conditions.

 ## How to install the package?